CCTV & surveillance cameras

 Docklands Light Railway

 Docklands Light Railway is operated by a concession holder on behalf of TfL.
 Any CCTV systems in or around Docklands Light Railway stations, depots or trains are generally the responsibility of the company that holds the concession.
 If you require access to images of yourself recorded by a CCTV camera installed on Docklands Light Railway infrastructure you should contact the concession holder.
 You can do this via our Contact DLR page.

-TfL Rail is operated by a concession holder on behalf of TfL.
-Any CCTV systems in or around TfL Rail stations, depots or trains are generally the responsibility of the company that holds the concession.
-If you require access to images of yourself recorded by a CCTV camera installed on TfL Rail infrastructure, you should contact the concession holder.
-You can do this via our Contact TfL Rail page.
+The Elizabeth Line is operated by a concession holder on behalf of TfL.
+Any CCTV systems in or around Elizabeth Line stations, depots or trains are generally the responsibility of the company that holds the concession.
+CCTV images are also recorded along the platform edge at all stations on the Elizabeth Line, including at those stations managed by other train operators.
+If you require access to images of yourself recorded by a CCTV camera installed on Elizabeth Line infrastructure, you should contact the concession holder.
+You can do this via our Contact the Elizabeth Line page.

 Taxis and private hire vehicles operating in London are licensed and regulated by TfL but the services are provided by independent operators and drivers.
-Some licensed taxi and private hire drivers/operators have installed CCTV in their vehicles for the purposes of protecting the health and safety of drivers and passengers; and the prevention and detection of crime.
+Some licensed taxi and private hire drivers/operators have installed CCTV (and, in some cases, audio recording) in their vehicles for the purposes of protecting the health and safety of drivers and passengers; and the prevention and detection of crime.
 Each individual driver/operator that has chosen to do so is fully responsible for their own CCTV system(s).

 TfL's Taxi and Private Hire function provides formal guidance to drivers and operators wishing to install CCTV, which outlines the standards with which the equipment must comply.
 Once installed, CCTV equipment is examined as part of the annual taxi or private hire vehicle licensing inspection.